Research into anti-Semitism

 Research project on the Wolfgang Haney Collection

 In another collaborative project, "Der Sammler und seine Dinge” (The Collector and His Things), the Centre for Research on Anti-Semitism (ZfA) at the TU Berlin and the Foundation of the German Historical Museum (DHM) are researching the comprehensive "Wolfgang Haney Collection" that has around 15,000 artefacts.
 The ZfA examines the history of anti-Semitic everyday objects and links them to the history of the collection as well as to the biography of the collector Wolfgang Haney.
-With financial support from the Federal Ministry of Education and Research, the Federal Government Commissioner for Culture and the Media and the Cultural Foundation of the German Federal States, the DHM acquired the "Wolfgang Haney Collection", which is outstanding for research into anti-Semitism.
-The DHM makes the collection available to the ZfA for research purposes, carries out its own indexing and archiving work and will showcase artefacts from the Haney Collection to the public in its new permanent exhibition.
+With financial support from the Federal Ministry of Research, Technology and Space (BMFTR), the Federal Government Commissioner for Culture and the Media and the Cultural Foundation of the German Federal States, the DHM acquired the "Wolfgang Haney Collection", which is outstanding for research into anti-Semitism.